gulins/NostalgicSongAnalysis/README.md

 ## Song Analyser

 The `songAnalyser.py` reads in the data from `lyrics_data_master.csv` and does a basic analysis of the lyrics.
-The same program in a Jupyter notebook style is [songAnalyser.ipynb](songAnalyser.ipynb)
+The same program in a Jupyter notebook style is [songAnalyser.ipynb](songAnalyser.ipynb).

 ### Word Count